Desexing or neutering your dog is a surgical procedure that prevents them from being able to reproduce.

 - Food and water should be limited to small portions only on the night after surgery.

-- Follow any dietary instructions that Dr Raj or one of the vets on duty has provided.
+- Follow any dietary instructions that the Vet has provided.

-- Ensure all post-surgical medications (if any) are administered as per the label instructions.
+- Ensure all post-surgical medications are administered as per the label instructions.

 - Ensure your dog’s rest area is clean to avoid infection.